 A Self-Governance Tribe must apply the cost principles of the applicable OMB circular, except as modified by:

 (a) Section 106(k) of the Indian Self Determination and Education Assistance Act 25 U.S.C.
-5325(a)-(k), except that the eligibility of contract support costs does not authorize or appropriate additional funds for these expenditures.
+5325(a)-(k).

 (b) Other provisions of law, or